beaterblank/DSP/README.md

 # DSP

+devloped on python 3.9 so for best usage use in 3.9 or higher

-only need to download dsp.py and put it in ur current directory of python file to work
+only need to download dsp.py and put it in ur current directory of python file to work file depends on sympy so u need to install sympy for this or u can just run the file will install itself to install sympy manually open ur command prompt and type "pip install sympy"

 python program to perform discrete time operations